The Seedwork Manifesto

 2. Welcome non-determinism as a feature, not a bug.
 The same prompt yielding different responses is what makes the system valuable.

-3. Ship to real users early and often.
+3. Ship to users early and often.
 Emergent capabilities cannot be discovered in a sandbox.

 4. The most powerful applications emerge when working with the grain of what language models naturally do well, not against it.